4ndio/coursera-get-and-clean-data-project/CodeBook.md

 # CodeBook for the data stored in feature_averages_per_subject_activity.txt

-This is the CodeBook for the course project for Courera's Get and Clean Data class
+This is the CodeBook for the course project for Courera's Get and Clean Data class.

 ## Study design and data processing

 The purpose of this project is to transform a subset of a messy data set into a tidy dataset.
 There is no study design for this project, because no study is conducted.

-All of the data manipulations described in this CodeBook can be found in the script
+All of the data manipulations described in this CodeBook can be found in the following script:
 * run_analysis.R

+The script
-Included in the script are the downloading of the original data and the combining of the test and train data sets).
+downloads the original data set, combines the original training and test data sets, and then constructs a tidy data set from a subset of the full original data set.

 ### Collection of the raw data.